 Module 3: Implementation

-March 21 – Strategic Thinking in Your Company: The best strategy occurs at the intersection of understanding one’s company and the opportunities in one’s industry.
+Oct.
+24 – Strategic Thinking in Your Company: The best strategy occurs at the intersection of understanding one’s company and the opportunities in one’s industry.
 Thinking Strategically is a seminar that covers the state-of-the-art techniques for identifying opportunities in the industry and for assessing the competencies of one’s company.
-The seminar will be based on Professor Jody Tompson’s model called the Strategy Process Cycle.
 During the seminar, techniques will be presented as stand-alone skills that you can practice and take back to your company as part of your strategic planning.
 This seminar is targeted to middle and upper level managers who have responsibility for strategic planning in their organizations.

 Facilitator: Thomas Pittz, Ph.D.